efarish/portfolio/aws/ecs_docker/README.md

 # Project: Access AWS Services From Docker

-WORK IN PROGRESS
+WORK-IN-PROGRESS

-This project demonstrates using AWS services within a docker container which AWS makes very easy to do.
+This project demonstrates using AWS services within a docker container deployed to an AWS ECS cluster.

-Below are the steps to build and test the Docker image locally, deploy it to AWS ECR, and create a ECS cluster.
+Below are the steps to build and test the Docker image, deploy it to AWS ECR, and use it to create a container an ECS cluster.

+CloudFormation and SAM are are used to provision everything.
+Not just the ECS cluster, but also a VPC and Application Load Balancer.

-To demonstrate accessing AWS services, the Docker container exposes a FastAPI endpoint that copies posted files to S3.
+The endpoint deployed with the Docker container exposes a FastAPI endpoint that copies posted files to S3.

-This project demonstrates providing AWS credentials to a Docker container in two cases:
+This project demonstrates two cases of providing AWS credentials to the Docker container to access AWS services (e.g. AWS S3):

 1. When testing the Docker container locally.
 1. When running the Docker container in AWS ECS.